 Numerous states have already started creating laws to protect themselves by prohibiting oil exploration activities in state waters and in some states barring the transportation through state waters.
 Both of which buy a geographic buffer and time.

 States are slowing down the feds.
 Add to the mix looming tariffs on certain international products, sprinkle in mid-term elections and zero political appetite by either party in any of the coastal states.
 Then consider the speed at which the federal government moves is glacial.

-All of this adds up to my crystal ball predicting we don’t see anything significant on this existential issue, if at all, until after Nov.
+It all adds up to the prediction we don’t see anything significant on this existential issue, if at all, until after Nov.
 6, 2018.